-Proposals will need to make financial contributions to the wider local transport infrastructure, including the A120-A133 Link Road and Rapid Transit System in accordance with taking into account the conditions of the conditions of the Housing Infrastructure Fund.
+Proposals will need to make financial contributions to the wider local transport infrastructure, including the A120-A133 Link Road and Rapid Transit System taking into account the conditions of the Housing Infrastructure Fund.

 Proposals will also need to make contributions to stewardship and economic development initiatives to ensure the delivery of relevant policies in the Plan.